mohtashim-syed/EcoGauge/ReadMe.md

 https://www.ecogauge.tech
 - user: test@toyota.com
 - pass: test
+This is the access to the admin dashboard, which will give you access to train and fine tune an AI model witha CSV dataset.
+It allows you access to add, update, or delete users.
+For the user dashboard, on the app, a demo video is on the following website: https://devpost.com/software/toyota-ecogauge

 ## What it does
 Toyota EcoGauge is a cross-platform application that allows users to: